Namanchawla-op/AirplaneEncyclopedia-master/README.md

 ---

-## 🔧 Installation
-1. Download the app from [official website link or app store link].
-2. Follow the setup guide provided during installation.
-3. Start exploring the aviation world offline!

----

 ## 💡 Contribution
 We welcome contributions!
 If you'd like to improve the app, submit a pull request or report an issue in the repository.